mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 The `<BeamType>` describes how the Beam will be rendered.

-“Wash” - A conical beam with soft edges.
+"Wash", "Fresnel", "PC"- A conical beam with soft edges and softened field projection.

-“Spot” - A conical beam with hard edges.
+"Spot" - A conical beam with hard edges.

-“Rectangle“ - A pyramid-shaped beam with hard edges.
+"Rectangle" - A pyramid-shaped beam with hard edges.

-“None” - No beam will be drawn, only the geometry will emit light itself.
+"None", "Glow" - No beam will be drawn, only the geometry will emit light itself.

 The beam geometry emits its light into negative Z direction (and Y-up).